ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-19-exploring-the-mountains.md

 ## Driving into the mountains

-My teammates took off Monday, the President's day which is a holiday in the US.
+My teammates took Monday off, the President's day which is a holiday in the US.
 I used the long weekend to explore the Anti Atlas mountain range.
 The scenery completely changed after driving a couple of hours east into the mountains.

 ![Scenery in the Anti Atlas mountain range](/assets/images/IMG_1615.jpg)